 This article is organized as follows.
 Section 2 offers a novel theoretical justification for a regulatory budget.
-The section begins by explaining why CBA, in practice, does not measure Kaldor-Hicks efficiency but rather is best understood as a social welfare function approach with roots in competitive general equilibrium theory.
-The social welfare function that forms the basis for CBA is then contrasted with one consistent with allocative efficiency, which is much closer to what the cost analysis accompanying regulatory budgets measures.
+The section begins by explaining why CBA, in practice, does not measure Kaldor-Hicks efficiency, but rather is best understood as a social welfare function approach.
+The social welfare function that forms the basis for CBA is then contrasted with one consistent with allocative efficiency, which has a direct relation to what the cost analysis accompanying a regulatory budget measures.
 Section 3 describes a series of recent regulatory budgeting reforms in the U.S. states.
-The section shows how these experiments deviate significantly from the theoretical basis for a regulatory budget discussed in section 2, because almost none of these efforts attempt to systematically measure the cost of regulations.
-Nevertheless, owing to the challenge of producing credible cost estimates for the entire stock of a government's existing regulations, the simpler metrics that states have adopted have some advantages over more complicated metrics like cost.
+The section shows how these experiments deviate significantly from the theoretical basis for a regulatory budget discussed in section 2, because almost none of these efforts includes attempts to measure the cost of regulations.
+Nevertheless, owing to the challenge of producing credible cost estimates for the entire stock of a government's existing regulations, the simpler metrics that states have adopted have some advantages over more complicated metrics.
 Section 4 discusses lessons learned from the state and federal experiments with regulatory budgeting and concludes that the two levels of government have much to learn from each other.
 The states should move toward adopting cost analysis similar to that of the Trump administration, while the federal government should expand the scope of its regulatory budget to be cumulative rather than incremental, which may require the use of simpler metrics in some contexts.
-Section 5 concludes that although President Joe Biden subsequently dismantled Trump's regulatory budget, 19 the states will likely continue to move forward with and build on their reforms, and a future federal administration will almost certainly want to revive a regulatory budget given its strong theoretical foundations and its many significant advantages over competing tools like CBA.
+Section 5 concludes that although Trump's regulatory budget was subsequently dismantled by President Joe Biden,19 the states will likely continue to build on their reforms, and a future federal administration will almost certainly revive a regulatory budget given both its strong theoretical foundations and its many significant advantages over competing tools like CBA.